brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 See [below](#option-quick_tunnel) for the detailed configuration.

-**Please note that it is not recommended to use the quick tunnel for production use since the URL can change any time.**
+**Please note that it is not recommended to use the quick tunnel for production use since the URL can change anytime.**

 ## Installation